Best Night Markets to Visit in Malaysia

 Location: Jalan Kuala Krai, Wakaf Che Yeh, Kelantan

-Hours: All day but the night is the best time.
+Hours: All day, but the night is the best time.
 7 days a week.

-Pros: Very interesting place.
+Pros: Fascinating place.

 Cons: Mostly repeats of the same items.